P-h-1-L-z-A/food-del/README.md

 - If the payment fails, you'll be redirected back to the homepage to retry the order.

 ### 5. **Admin Page**
-- Add new food items to the menu with ease.
+- **Add Food Items**: Easily add new dishes to the menu.
-- Update the status of food items to keep customers informed.
+- **Update Food Status**: Keep customers informed by updating the status of their orders.
-- Delete outdated or unavailable food items from the menu.
+- **Delete Food Items**: Remove outdated or unavailable food items from the menu.

 ## Technology Stack